raypeng/DGBDT/index.md

 While building the tree, decision tree training algorithms would need to evaluate potential split points in the form of "feature f > x?" for each node.
-The data will then be partitioned on that split point and repeat this process until the tree becomes large enough.
+The data will then be partitioned on that split point and this process is repeated until the tree becomes large enough.
 The evaluation for a split point is usually based on some kind of metric that captures the distribution of the class labels of the data after the split.
-For example, a common method is to minimize the weighted entropy of the data after splitting the node, where entropy is defined as the expected amount of information with respect to the class labels, defined below for when there are J class labels.
+For example, a common criteria to use is entropy, which is defined below for when there are J class labels.

 ![entropy](assets/entropy.png)

-When the feature values are continuous, it is more efficient to compute the term above for each split point by first sorting the feature values and scanning through the sorted list.
+The criteria for a split point for feature f and value x would then be the weighted sum of the entropy of the left and right child. the When the feature values are continuous, it is more efficient to compute this weighted sum for each split point by first sorting the values based on feature f and scanning through the sorted list.
 This way we can maintain the left and right distributions of the class labels and evaluate all split points for a feature.
 Below is pseudo-code for a (binary) decision tree training algorithm that achieves this.